 “If by dandelions you mean weeds, then yes.”

 “You shouldn’t have done that,” Dale said with a shake of his head.
 “They’re great for the bees.
-In fact, they depend on them, and in turn, we depend on the bees.
+In fact, they depend on them, and we depend on the bees.
 If their source of food is removed and they can’t eat or pollinate, then they’ll die out.
 Where would we be without them?”

 “I read an article in a gardening magazine that said the opposite of that,” Monica offered.
 “The horticulturist that wrote it said that dandelions are a poor source of pollen and nectar, and that bees actually prefer the pollen from fruit trees.
 And since we don’t have any of those, and the dandelions aren’t good for them, why keep them?”